 It goes really well with a homemade flatbread called, Parantha, or nutty brown rice, and if you’re eating low-carb, you can have this with cauli-rice.
 My family loves to eat this korma with butter naan, paratha- flat bread, cumin rice or brown rice.
 I serve this with a side of garden salad with a simple lemon vinaigrette.
 The salad adds a beautiful contrast to the creamy Korma, and adds some greens to your meal too!

-Chicken or Beef Korma :
+Make the Korma with Chicken or Beef

 You can make this Korma with chicken or beef too.
 For boneless skinless chicken, reduce the cooking time to 5-6 minutes of high-pressure cooking.
 For beef stew meat, increase the cooking time to 25-30 minutes of high pressure cooking, depending on the size of pieces.